davidrequena/multifastats/README.md

 * -h (or --help)	 :	General description and usage of the program.
 * -v (or --version)	 :	Version and revision of the program.
-* -i (or --info)	 :	Information about the parameters calculated.
+* -i (or --info)	 :  Information about the parameters calculated and outputs.
 * -n (or --notes)	 :	Notes about the current and previous versions program.

 - - - - -